Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-Despite the mild slope angles on the map, cliffs lined the south side of the pass.
-So from 5400′, I moved east to the stream from the waterfall above.
-Then the creek bed led me north to the broad, woodsy gap I’d only seen on the map.
+Despite the mild slope angles on the map, cliffs lined the entire south side of the pass.
+So, at 5400 feet, I moved east to the stream from the waterfall located high above me.
+Then the creek bed led me north to the broad, woodsy gap I had only seen on the map.

 As I walked down the trail, Ivanhoe Lake below Bears Breast Mountain soon appeared.
-There’s also a path along the east of the water.
-After several photo stops by the west shore, I crossed the outlet to the east by the damaged bridge.
+On the map, there looked to be a path through the east of the water.
+After several photo stops by the west shore, I crossed the outlet to the east by a bridge.

 Ivanhoe Lake below Bears Breast Mountain